sympy/sympy/doc/src/modules/index.rst

 .. module:: sympy

+This section gives the detailed documentations for each module in SymPy.

-Because every feature of SymPy must have a test case, when you are not sure how to use something, just look into the ``tests/`` directories, find that feature and read the tests for it, that will tell you everything you need to know.
+Every feature of SymPy have a test case.
+When you are not sure how to use something, just look into the example section in docstrings or ``tests/`` directories.
+Find the feature and read the tests for it.
+It will tell you everything you need to know.

 Most of the things are already documented though in this document, that is automatically generated using SymPy's docstrings.